 The Church of the Virgin categorized into three sections is relatively smaller than other Egyptian churches with each section separated from the other by a wooden grille.
 The church built on the second floor of the monastery preserves ancient Christian heritage.

-The ancient Christian sites in Egypt few in numbers store cultural souvenirs and heritage value.
-To explore more of these Coptic sites call us or visit NILE HOLIDAY.
+The Coptic Sites In Egypt few in numbers store cultural souvenirs and heritage value.
+To explore more of these Coptic Sites visit Nile Holiday today.